Tech product reviews take many forms.

 How could you, say, make a meaningful benchmark of a device accessing Xero accounts?

 I still mention device speed if it is noticeable.
 For most audiences benchmarks are not useful.
+But this does depend on context.

 Today’s devices are usually fast enough for most apps.